 Age of the Antrim Shale in the Michigan basin is changed to Late Devonian only based on conodonts, and is divided into four members, from base to top: Norwood, Paxton, Lachine, and upper members.
 The name Norwood Member formalizes the poorly defined "Norwood shale" of Ehlers (1938), which is retained because of long-standing usage.
 Norwood is the lowest 8 m of the Antrim, consisting of black fissile pyritic shale with thin fossiliferous limestone beds, calcareous concretions, and greenish-gray bioturbated shale.
-Conformably overlies the Squaw Bay Limestone [See Below]; conformably underlies the Paxton Member of the Antrim.
+Conformably overlies the Squaw Bay Limestone [See Note Below]; conformably underlies the Paxton Member of the Antrim.
 Age is Late Devonian (early Frasnian) based on conodonts.

 Source: GNU records (USGS DDS-6; Reston GNULEX).